-These collections allocate artwork painted in Pueblo Edén – Uruguay, New England, and the Virginia Piedmont.
 These collections aim to provide an easier visual experience.
 To purchase available paintings directly from the artist, go to Purchase paintings on this site or email me the title for dimensions, medium and price.
 You may also purchase from the art galleries that represent me.
 Enjoy!

 This is a series about the undulating landscapes of the Uruguayan and Virginia countryside.
 In Uruguay these are landscapes with rounded hills and low mountains that are ~500-600 million years old.
 In the Piedmont area of Virginia small towns and villages are surrounded by low mountains with in turn and distance become the Blue Ridge Mountains, majestic in color and presence.
 Sheep, cows, goats, llamas, ostriches, armadillos, bunnies, donkeys and horses stroll the land.
 Vineyards and olive groves adorn the long, long views.
 The scent of native flowers and forests, the mellow sound of streams and shallow ponds provide a place for appreciation and contemplation.

-Note: the painting “Fortunate” is the cover of the Modern Renaissance Magazine, Issue 07, December 2021. ”We are almost there,” also painted in 2021, is the back cover of the same Magazine.
+Note: the painting “Fortunate” is the cover of the Modern Renaissance Magazine, Issue 07, December 2021. ”We are almost there,” is the back cover of the same Magazine.

 Underland is a series of drawings and paintings focused on what lies underneath our feet and within the Earth.
 Burrowing creatures build their homes in the underland, and make it a resting place.
 Other life exists in a rhythm we do not accompany or even notice.
 I imagine this Underland as a rich and unseen world where even rocks tell the story of the animals and plants that once lived there.
 A world with the warmth of the Earth and the scent of the untouched.
 A mysterious and deep world that resembles our inner lives and unexplored memories.

 By the sea